 Our attorneys do DUI cases.
 Do You require the services of a DUI Attorney?
 You have come to the right place.
 Our firm specializes in criminal matters with a special emphasis on Drunk Driving cases.
 We have an array of solutions to assist you with your upcoming driving under the influence of alcohol case.
 Do not hesitate, book a consultation with us at your convenience and acquire the assistance of an expert drinking and driving attorney.

-DUI in South Africa or Drinking and driving is the term that loosely refers to a person who is being accused and faces DUI charges.
-DUI charges in South Africa is a contravention of Section 65 of The National Road Traffic Act 93 of 1996.
+Being charged with DUI in South Africa or facing Drinking and driving charges is a term that loosely refers to a person who has been brought before court on DUI charges.
+Being accused of DUI in South Africa means you are charged with contravention of Section 65 of The National Road Traffic Act 93 of 1996.

 All 3 subsections of the act combat DUI in other words drinking and driving, but in different ways: